 How To Declare Do-While Loop In C Language?

-The Do-While Loop is similar to the simple while loop.
-Here, a difference is that the condition is checked at the end of the execution.
 In this loop, the first iteration gets executed without checking the condition.
-So, if the condition is false, then the loop will iterate only one time.
+So, even if the condition is false, then also, the loop will iterate at least one time.

 General Syntax: do{}while(condition);